madelinegannon/jetson-nano-accessories/README.md

 ## Modular Clip System
 <img src="https://github.com/madelinegannon/jetson-nano-builds/blob/master/images/jetson_nano_assembly.gif" width="600" align=right>

 These assemblies use a system of clips to hold the Jetson Nano to a variety of swappable adapters and mounts.

-The idea behind this modular system is to allow you to use your Nano in a number of new scenarios, without needing to screw it into an enclosure.
+The idea behind this is to have a modular, quick-to-print system is to allow you to take your Nano in a number of new scenarios without needing to screw it into an enclosure.

 So, for example, you could snap it into the [Bicycle Mount Kit](https://github.com/madelinegannon/jetson-nano-builds/tree/master/bicycle-mount) for your commute to work, snap it into a [Stand](https://github.com/madelinegannon/jetson-nano-builds/tree/master/stands) that's sitting on your workstation, and maybe put your Nano on your [Refrigerator](https://github.com/madelinegannon/jetson-nano-builds/tree/master/magnetic-mount) or in your [Garden](https://github.com/madelinegannon/jetson-nano-builds/tree/master/garden-stake) when you get back home.

+The three basic components are a _Nano Clip_, that the Jetson Nano Developer Kit snaps into, a _Board Backer_, that protects the back of the Nano and has slots for the Nano and Battery Clips, and a _Battery Clip_, that a portable battery pack snaps into.
+Based on your scenario, you may or may need battery power — so there are other connection options for the rear slots in the Board Backer (e.g., [Suction Cups](https://github.com/madelinegannon/jetson-nano-builds/tree/master/suction-cup-mount)).

 | Nano Clip | Board Backer | Battery Clip |
 | :---: | :---: | :---: |